Buckingham π theorem: Electric power

+Note that the two dimensionless quantities are not unique and depend on which of the n = 5 variables are chosen as the k = 3 dimensionally independent basis variables, which, in this example, appear in both dimensionless quantities.
+The Reynolds number and power number fall from the above analysis if $\rho$, n, and D are chosen to be the basis variables.
+If, instead, $\mu$, n, and D are selected, the Reynolds number is recovered while the second dimensionless quantity becomes $N_\mathrm{Rep} = \frac{P}{\mu D^3 n^2}$.
+We note that $N_\mathrm{Rep}$ is the product of the Reynolds number and the power number.

 Other examples

 An example of dimensional analysis can be found for the case of the mechanics of a thin, solid and parallel-sided rotating disc.
 There are five variables involved which reduce to two non-dimensional groups.
 The relationship between these can be determined by numerical experiment using, for example, the finite element method.

 The theorem has also been used in fields other than physics, for instance in sports science.